Darisam/Pokedex/README.md

-# Pokedex
+# Pokedex App

-A page created to learn Javascript.
-More later.
+This Javascript app will load data from  RESTful Pokemon API and display the on a website.
+It is being created to get familiar with the basics of Javascript.